 Hip flexor stretches are commonly used yet poorly understood by many trainers and athletes.

-The hip flexor group involves a number of muscles, some of which originate from the lumbar spine (aka. lower back).
 Their main function is to bend the hip forward so they’re quite active during running and abdominal exercises like planks.

 Who should do hip flexor stretches?

 As fatigued muscles often shorten for a few days after exercises, stretches generally can help relieve post-exercise tightness and associated soreness.